Photo settings

 To turn these suggestions on or off:

-2. Turn Shot Optimization on or off .
+2. Turn Shot Optimization on toggle on switch or off .

 When Shot Optimization is on and you're framing a photo: